 Playwright: Girish Karnad

-Girish Raghunath Karnad was an Indian actor, film director and Kannada writer.
-He is the recipient of Jnanpith Award, the highest literary honour conferred in India.
-For four decades Karnad composed plays, often using history and mythology to tackle contemporary issues.
-He was also active in the world of Indian cinema working as an actor, director, and screenwriter, and earning numerous awards along the way.
-He was conferred Padma Shri and Padma Bhushan by the Government of India.
+Girish Raghunath Karnad was an Indian actor, film director, Kannada writer.
+He is the recipient of Jnanpith Award for Kannada, the highest literary honour conferred in India.
+He was also active in the world of Indian cinema working as an actor, director, and screenwriter, earning numerous awards along the way.
+He was conferred Padma Shri and Padma Bhushan by the government of India.